Biolab > Training > Technology

 Error

-Experimental design - the laying out of a detailed experimental plan in advance of doing the experiment.
-Well chosen experimental designs maximize the amount of “information” that can be obtained for a given amount of experimental effort and reduce experimental error.
+Experimental design - the laying out of a detailed experimental plan in advance of experimenting.
+Well-chosen experimental designs maximize the amount of “information” that can be obtained for a given amount of experimental effort and reduce experimental error.

 Observational / measurement / experimental error – the difference between a measured value of a quantity and its true value and can be the result of systematic error and random error.
-Systematic error always occurs, with the same value, when we use the instrument in the same way and in the same case and can be reduced with standardized procedures.
-Random error varies from one observation to another:
+Systematic error always occurs, with the same value, when we use the instrument in the same way and the same case, and can be reduced with standardized procedures.
+The random error varies from one observation to another:

 A. Accuracy - how close or far off a given set of measurements (observations or readings) are to their true value, accurate if their average (mean) is close to the true value.